How abortion pills work and why they're in the spotlight

 Why is mifepristone at risk of becoming unavailable?

-A coalition of anti-abortion groups in November filed a lawsuit challenging the FDA's overall approval of mifepristone.
-The plaintiffs argue that that the FDA did not properly authorize mifepristone for terminating pregnancies.
+A coalition of anti-abortion groups in November had filed a lawsuit in Northern District of Texas, arguing that that the FDA did not properly authorize mifepristone for terminating pregnancies.

 Meanwhile: Two lawsuits in North Carolina and West Virginia are challenging restrictions in those states to settle the question on whether states can regulate or limit drugs that have been approved by the FDA.